ingus-t/ML-AI/100days.md

 * Revisited Python basics: OOP

 Day 6, 2019.09.15
-* Applied to become a credentialized [physionet.org](https://physionet.org) user, and have access to MIMIC X-ray dataset.
-* expand the text RPG game project
+* expanded the Python RPG game project
 * More work on this plan

+Day 7, 2019.09.16
 * Hygeia - data wrangling (notebook)

-Day 7, 2019.09.16
+* Applied to become a credentialized [physionet.org](https://physionet.org) user, and have access to MIMIC X-ray dataset.